CorinJG/orderbook_aggregator/README.md

 Possible scopes for extension may include:
 - **truncate by volume**: as the top orders may be for insignificant quantities, truncating on cumulative order quantity may be another useful trader signal;
 - **performance**:
-    - the `BTreeMap` used in the aggregator to maintain state of a combined orderbook uses the std lib defaults, but it's possible an alternative implementation could be optimal for our use case;
-    - we deserialize websocket message price and quantity fields into `rust_decimal::Decimal`, to support precise floating point arithmetic.
-It may be worth profiling alternatives if performance is a primary consideration;
+    - By far the most significant factor is network latency between client and exchange.
+    - How the aggregator stores its state is an area for exploration.
+A `BTreeMap` combinding all order books for all exchanges is efficient when clients are sending delta updates, but when a subset of clients are sending snapshots, regularly removing all levels from a particular exchange is slow.
+An alternative would be to keep separate `Vec`s for each exchange, and visit each of them when producing summaries.
+    - May be worth profiling alternatives to `rust_decimal::Decimal`
-    - certain websocket event message validation could be omitted if trading in conditions of extreme sensitivity to latency - websocket events can be assumed to fail validation very rarely, so it may be a calculated risk in some contexts.
-In particular we can skip deserializing certain fields;
+    - Certain websocket event message validation could be omitted if trading in conditions of extreme sensitivity to latency - events fail validation very rarely, although with potentially serious consequences.
+It may be a calculated risk to skip deserializing certain message fields in some contexts.
-    - profiling of the number of threads in the runtime with different numbers of exchanges.
+    - Profiling of the number of threads in the runtime with different numbers of exchanges.
+    - Mutexes not required if using a local task set on a single thread
-- **security**: Upgrading gRPC to serve the stream over TLS would eliminate the risk of nefarious actors corrupting the datastream.
+- **security**: Upgrading gRPC to TLS would eliminate the risk of nefarious actors corrupting the datastream.
 - **logging and instrumentation**: if this were a real production service logging and instrumentation would be essential.

 ## Unimplemented
-- exchange symbol validation via restful endpoints, e.g. https://www.bitstamp.net/api/v2/trading-pairs-info/
+- exchange symbol validation via restful endpoints, e.g. https://www.bitstamp.net/api/v2/trading-pairs-info/.